GS-Shashank/Self-Balancing-Surveilence-Bot/Testing/README.md

-This folder contains the code for testingt the components induvidually.
+This folder contains the code for testing the components induvidually.